 At the crossroads of three seas, and set between mainland Greece and the island of Crete, Kythera’s unique identity has been sculpted by its key geographical location and its rich history, making it a hotspot of cultural and biological diversity.

 Kythera Trails aims to highlight and safeguard the cultural and natural heritage of the island by developing and strengthening its network of walking trails.
 The overall goal of the programme is to create a model of sustainable tourism by developing the infrastructure, tools and connections to support local livelihoods while simultaneously conserving the island’s distinct heritage.
-The project was implemented in 2017 through a partnership between MedINA, the Kytherian Foundation for Culture and Development (KIPA), the Municipality of Kythera and the Domestic Management Committee of Kythera and Antikythera.
+The project is being implemented since 2017 through a partnership between MedINA, the Kytherian Foundation for Culture and Development (KIPA) that manages the trails network, the Municipality of Kythera and the Domestic Management Committee of Kythera and Antikythera.

 Furthermore, to support the trail network’s sustainability and encourage crucial community involvement and effective local stewardship, MedINA spearheaded a series of inclusive actions, including vocational training for young Kytherians as interpretive guides and the restoration of traditional micro-dams along the stream of Karavas.